vapor/docs/guide/sessions.md

 let drop = Droplet(availableMiddleware: ["sessions": sessions])
 ```

-Once you've added the `AuthMiddleware` to the available middleware dictionary, make sure to enable it in your [middleware.json](../guide/middleware.md) configuration file.
+Once you've added the `SessionsMiddleware` to the available middleware dictionary, make sure to enable it in your [middleware.json](../guide/middleware.md) configuration file.

 ## Request